 The best way to get familiar with a new town is to park the car downtown and go for a walk.
 We three enjoyed strolling around the shops of downtown BV and Salida.
 We did a similar stroll through the town of St Elmo, but not much was happening there as it’s a ghost town!
 It seems cooler than it actually was though—it’s a long drive from BV to a short street of old houses, and a general store that’s open for a bit during the summer.
 In early May we were the only people in town.
 The buildings were neat and the drive was pretty, and it was a fun adventure.

-Buena Vista sits at the feet of the Collegiate Peaks, a stretch of Rockies mountains, many over 14,000 feet tall, known for fabulous hiking… in the summer.
+Buena Vista sits at the feet of the Collegiate Peaks, a stretch of mountains in the Rockies, many over 14,000 feet tall, known for fabulous hiking… in the summer.
 We were there in early May, so had to stick to the lower elevations for hiking.
-We could still enjoy the 14ers, as they are called, as the snowy mountains made for a gorgeous backdrop as we hiked elsewhere.
+We could still enjoy the sight of the 14ers, as they are called, as the snowy mountains made for a gorgeous backdrop as we hiked elsewhere.
 We did three hikes, with varying degrees of success:

-Hike to Midland Hill summit from the wonderfully accessible Whipple Trail system that starts from the center of town.
+Hike to Midland Hill summit from the wonderfully accessible Whipple Trail system that starts from the center of Buena Vista.
 This was a quick first-afternoon-in-town hike to get the blood pumping and enjoy a big vista of town and the mountains.

 Browns Creek, which in warmer weather takes you to a waterfall and an alpine lake.
 We made it to the top of the (hidden by ice) falls by tromping through deep snow and guessing at the correct direction up the boulder hill, and had to turn back because the snow got deeper and deeper.
 Boo.
 We did get some pretty views of the valley and Mt Princeton (I think) on the way.